Safe, secure and cost-effective transfer options when you need to send money to Romania.

 Known for its castles, its medieval history and its soaring mountains, Romania is an intriguing and fascinating country.
 And although this central European nation might seem an incredibly long way away from Australia, sending an international money transfer between the two countries is actually quite easy.

 There are plenty of transfer providers who can manage your international transaction for you, but it’s important that you compare costs between providers and shop around to ensure that you get value for money.
-TorFX guarantees to match any competitor's exchange rate for a transaction.
+TorFX guarantees to match any competitor's exchange rate.
 Conditions apply.

 Compare Money Transfer Services